axfelix/axfelix.github.io/index.md

-hi, I'm Alex!
-I'm a digital preservation / research data management technologist and librarian at Simon Fraser University in Vancouver.

-here is some work I'm proud of:
+hi, I'm Alex! here is some work I'm proud of:

-- I maintain the [harvester codebase](https://github.com/axfelix/frdr_harvest) for [FRDR](https://www.frdr-dfdr.ca/repo/), a Canadian national data portal, with Todd Trann and Kelly Stathis.
+- I created the [harvester codebase](https://github.com/axfelix/frdr_harvest) for [FRDR](https://www.frdr-dfdr.ca/repo/), a Canadian national data portal, with Todd Trann and Kelly Stathis.

-- I'm currently leading a project to implement usable, lightweight zero-knowledge [encryption](https://github.com/jza201/frdr-secure-data) of sensitive data for repository deposit, using Hashicorp's [Vault](https://www.vaultproject.io/) platform, with Jin Zhang.
+- I led a project to implement usable, lightweight zero-knowledge [encryption](https://github.com/jza201/frdr-secure-data) of sensitive data for repository deposit, using Hashicorp's [Vault](https://www.vaultproject.io/) platform, with Jin Zhang.

 - I wrote the [desktop client](https://github.com/usask-rc/radiam-agent-releases/releases), which uses Electron and Python packed into a single binary for both GUI and CLI usage, for an indexer tool we developed called [Radiam](https://radiam.readthedocs.io/en/latest/), with my colleague Yang Zhou.